|Monthly Tech-Tip |

 Sierralite 252HS:Chlorite with high alumina content and low iron oxide content.
 Used in ceramics and refractory materials requiring low thermal expansion and good thermal shock resistance.

-Although this Montana talc (Silverline 303) is white as a raw material (vs. dark grey for the Texas material, Natural Minerals C-98), it does not fire nearly as white (even thought their data sheets both claim 0.5% Fe2O3).
-The Montana material is still suitable in glazes (since low percentages are common) and in bodies as a flux (where 1-3% is all that is used).
-But in bodies where talc was employed to adjust thermal expansion, as much as 50% is used, this is not suitable for that.
+Although this Montana talc (Silverline 303) is white as a raw material (vs. dark grey for the Texas material, Natural Minerals C-98), it does not fire nearly as white (even though their data sheets both claim 0.5% Fe2O3).
+The Montana material is often suitable as a substitute in glazes where percentages are low.
+If higher percentages are employed (e.g. 10% to achieve a silky matte) then color will darken if Montana talc is substituted for Texas talc.
+In bodies, where talc is used as a flux in low percentages (e.g. 1-3%) the color should be OK.
+In low temperature clay bodies, where talc was employed to adjust thermal expansion, as much as 50% is used - of course in these cases the color will be far too dark.

 Materials that source Na2O, K2O, Li2O, CaO, MgO and other fluxes but are not feldspars or frits.
 Remember that materials can be flux sources but also perform many other roles.
 For example, talc is a flux in high temperature glazes, but a matting agent in low temperatures ones.
 It can also be a flux, a filler and an expansion increaser in bodies.